ChunMinChang/rust-audio-lib-sample/step6.md

 default device id: 55
 ```

-And the ids of default input and output device are successfully printed out!
+And the ids of default input and output devices are successfully printed out!

 However, there are lots of warnings when we run it.
 Most of them are naming issues, such as considering renaming `mSelector` to `m_selector`, or `kAudioObjectUnknown` to `K_AUDIO_OBJECT_UNKNOWN`.
 This is a conflict of preferred naming between *C* and *Rust*.
 I prefer to remain the *C* style naming of the corresponding type alias because I can recognize where they are from.
 To disable the warnings, we could add ```#![allow(non_snake_case, non_upper_case_globals)]``` at the beginning in *sys.rs*.